MouadGarroud/account_form/README.md

 # account_form

 account_form is a secure authentication system that allows users to log in or sign up using their username, email, and password.
 The application verifies user credentials using a MySQL database and hashes passwords for enhanced security.
-This project also features a simple front-end interface for user interaction.

 ## Features

 - **Login System:** Users can log in using their username or email and password.